reigningforest/Celebrity_Image_Scraper/README.md

 # wikimedia_scraper_test
-Purpose: Get not only images but also dates
+Purpose: Get not only images but also dates from wikimedia commons (https://commons.wikimedia.org/)

 For: Face image and age download for AI